wp-media/search-and-replace/README.md

 With Search & Replace you can search for everything and replace this with everything **but before** you do this you can easily **create** a simple **database backup** and restore it.

 **We have implemented special features!**
-The first one is "Replace a Domain / URL" that is useful for a quick and simple transfer or a migration of an WordPress.
+The first one is "Replace a Domain / URL" that is useful for a quick and simple transfer or a migration of a WordPress site.
-The second feature is a full support for serialized data but there are a lot more features - check them out! :-)
+The second feature is full support for serialized data.
+There are a lot more features - check them out! :-)

-Our goal with this plugin is to give you a good solution in manipulating your data for both: Developers and Users of WordPress.
+Our goal with this plugin is to give you a good solution for manipulating your data for both: Developers and Users of WordPress.

 > **Note:** This plugin requires PHP 5.4 or higher to be activated.